MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/scheduler.md

 # Set up the Automation Kit scheduler

-To install the the managed Power Platform Scheduler solution the following steps are required:
+When you install the managed Power Platform Scheduler solution the following steps are required:

 1. Ensure Power Apps component framework enabled using [Enable the Power Apps Component Framework Feature](/power-apps/developer/component-framework/component-framework-for-canvas-apps#enable-the-power-apps-component-framework-feature") guidance.
-1. You have installed the [Creator Kit](https://appsource.microsoft.com/product/dynamics-365/microsoftpowercatarch.creatorkit1) from App Source into the target environment.
+1. The [Creator Kit](https://appsource.microsoft.com/product/dynamics-365/microsoftpowercatarch.creatorkit1) has been installed from App Source into the target environment.
-1. You have downloaded the [AutomationKit.zip](https://github.com/microsoft/powercat-automation-kit/releases) file from the Assets section of the latest GitHub release
+1. The file [AutomationKitScheduler_*_managed.zip](https://github.com/microsoft/powercat-automation-kit/releases) file from the Assets section of the latest GitHub release
-1. You have imported the the latest AutomationKitScheduler_*_managed.zip file using.
-The [Import update export solutions](/power-apps/maker/data-platform/import-update-export-solutions) provides more guidance.
+1. The downloaded AutomationKitScheduler_*_managed.zip has been imported using [Import solutions](/power-apps/maker/data-platform/import-update-export-solutions) guidance.